KingJoYT/KingJoYT/README.md

 - I'm a sloth 🦥
 - Just chilling all day long ✌
 - Developer from Germany 📌
+- Developer for Melion 🍉
+- Developer for XCORE ✖

 <h3> My projects </h3>
 <p>🤫 Secret</p>